 - Resolution of issues between VIPs and governments.

 - Reputational crises.

-Coordinated the response to allegations affecting certain international efforts.
+Response to allegations affecting certain international efforts.

-Coordinated the response to the investigation of a public figure.
+Response to the investigation of a public figure.

-Coordinated the response to the arrest of a VIP.
+Response to the arrest of a VIP.

-Coordinated the response to the money laundering investigation of an international businessman.
+Response to the money laundering investigation of an international businessman.